 2. She's Your Friend

 That brings us to reason number two: she's your friend.
 You probably learned a long time ago that sometimes we need to compromise to keep our friends.

 Reason three is also about your benefit.
-If you're ready for a relationship and she's not interested, you're more likely to find someone who is if you stop holding out for her.
+If you're ready for a relationship and she's not interested, you're more likely to find someone who actually is if you stop trying to date her.

-I'm not saying that this is why you should give up.
-If you give up in the hopes that she'll come around, you haven't given up.
+If you give up temporarily in the hopes that she'll come around, you haven't given up.

-Again, the idea isn't to sit around, waiting for her to change your mind.
-You should still be open to the idea of other relationships.
-This is also one way to test your friendship.
-If she's a friend she'll be supportive during your other relationships, and if you're a friend, you'll be able to maintain healthy relationships with other people while still being friends with her.
+You should be open to the idea of other relationships.
+This is one way to test your friendship.
+If you can stay friends, you'll likely be able to maintain healthy relationships with other people while still being friends with her.

 What To Do